Covid 19 coronavirus: Epidemiologist Sir David Skegg - 'We could have clusters of infection emerging ... that we don't know about'

 "What we don't know is how many of those people were also let out early and never tested.
 So we could have clusters emerging around the country that we don't know about," Skegg said.

-New Zealand's health boss director general of health Ashley Bloomfield earlier admitted to Hosking he had no idea how many people had left isolation in hotels without being tested for Covid.
+New Zealand's health boss, director-general of health Ashley Bloomfield, earlier admitted to Hosking he had no idea how many people had left isolation in hotels without being tested for Covid.

 Skegg said although it may take several hours or more than a day to collate that information, it needed to be made public.